Reinhart Heinrich

 The dual approach — modelling concrete cellular processes and, at the same time, searching for general laws — has been a characteristic of Reinhart's work.
-The areas he worked in were amazingly diverse, including metabolic control, osmoregulation, cell shapes, signal transduction, vesicular transport, protein translation and transport, as well as the population dynamics of malaria parasites.

 Perhaps the questions that interested him the most were those of evolution.
 To understand the kinetic design of enzymes and enzymatic reaction networks, Reinhart strove to rationalize, in mathematical terms, the selective pressures and physico–chemical constraints that these systems were subjected to.
 Reinhart's work on this topic is full of original insight and makes specific predictions, some of which have begun to be tested successfully in recent years.

-Reinhart was author of more than 160 research articles and, together with Stefan Schuster, the book The Regulation of Cellular Systems, which has become a classic of cell systems biology.
-In addition to this large body of original work, he was a gifted mentor of young scientists and for more than ten years ran the highly successful interdisciplinary graduate program Dynamics and Evolution of Cellular Processes at Humboldt University, Berlin.
+Reinhart was author of more than 160 research articles and, together with Stefan Schuster, the book The Regulation of Cellular Systems, which has become a highly-esteemed text of cell systems biology.
+In addition to this large body of original work, he was a mentor of young scientists and for more than ten years ran the successful interdisciplinary graduate program Dynamics and Evolution of Cellular Processes at Humboldt University, Berlin.
 In 1996 he received an Honorary degree from the University of Bordeaux.